 The manager would then just drop John off with Mark and say, “Mark will teach you and you will figure out how to print.”
 By the way, these are Kornit direct to garment printers and they are very difficult to learn without procedures training, and manual.

-When John first walked into the company, he was very excited to start his brand new job and looking forward to his new adventure.
-By the end of the first day, John is confused and stressed out frustrated and wonder what the company‘s vision was in the future.
+When John first walked into the company.
+He was very excited to start his brand-new job and looking forward to his new adventure.
+By the end of the first day, John is confused stressed out frustrated, and wondering what the company‘s vision was in the future.
 If you were John why would you want to stay with this company?

-How we make the first day engaging for the new employee.
+How we make the first day welcome for the new employee